logzio/logz-docs/_source/logzio_collections/_metrics-sources/consul.md

 You can ship HashiCorp Consul metrics using Metricbeat.

-You will need to repeat the following procedure for each Consul server and client that should be sending metrics to Logz.io.
+You will need to repeat the following procedure for each Consul server and client that will be sending metrics to Logz.io.

 #### Metricbeat setup